resbaz/nectar-cloud-lessons/Resources/Play.md

 *GROUP*

-And we are group, the 7 other housemates who suffered the party…
+And we are group, the other housemates who suffered the party…

+*Narrator:*

+And without further ado, we'll get our short play about nothing started.

 *OTHER*

+I'm so hung over.

-Oh, what a night.
+What a night.
 Just waking down the road when I saw this huge party.
 So I decided to join in.
 I can’t remember much more.
 PWD, where am I?

 *PWD*